ColinDownie/website/README.md

+# ROSS STUDIO
+### A Department of Ross Creative
+*Artefacts • 3D Craft • Digital Forging*

+---

-## ⭐ The Ross Multiverse — Departmental Structure
+## ⭐ The Role of Ross Studio

-Ross Creative is supported by six departments, each a facet of the same creative force:
+Ross Studio is the creative engine of the Ross Creative Multiverse.

-### 🟦 Ross Consulting
-Clarity, resilience, growth, legal insight.
-The strategic mind of the multiverse.
+This is the forge — the place where imagination becomes artefacts,
+artefacts become collections,
+and collections become universes.

+From Meshy to Sketchfab to Marketiger,
+Ross Studio is where digital alchemy becomes visible, tangible, and real.

+---

-### 🎨 Ross Studio
+## ⭐ Sub‑Departments of Ross Studio
-Artefacts, 3D craft, digital forging.
-The creative engine and workshop.

-### 🏛️ Ross Property
-Structure, space, flow, foundations.
-The architectural backbone.

 ### 🎨 Ross Design
-Branding, identity, visual language.
+Branding, identity, visual language, creative direction.
-The aesthetic compass.
+The aesthetic compass of the multiverse.

 ### 🧵 Ross Textiles
-Patterns, surfaces, materials.
+Patterns, surfaces, materials, tactile imagination.
 Where digital becomes physical.

 ### 💻 Ross Digital
-AI, automation, pipelines, and innovation.
+AI, automation, pipelines, innovation.
-The department that powers the alchemy —
+The department that powers the alchemy.

-building systems, workflows, and intelligent tools that amplify every other division.
+---

+## ⭐ What This Repository Is For

+This folder houses:

+- artefact concepts
+- 3D workflows
+- Meshy prompts
+- Sketchfab publishing notes
+- Marketiger print pipelines
+- the evolving canon of Ross Studio
+- the sub‑departments that support the creative engine

-Ross Digital is the engine room of the future:
+This is the workshop.
-where code meets creativity,
-where automation meets artistry,
-and where the impossible becomes operational.
+The digital forge.
+The birthplace of the Ross Creative artefact library.